danielagarcia319/harvardx-capstone-movies/README.md

 The final PDF report is stored as `danielagarcia-movies-final-report.pdf`.

-To run the code yourself, clone the repository and run the `danielagarcia-movies-script.R` file.
-The script will re-generate the necessary `.Rdata` files to create the final Rmd report.
+To run the code yourself, clone the repository and open the `danielagarcia-capstone-movies.Rproj` file.
+Run the `danielagarcia-movies-script.R` script to re-generate the necessary `.Rdata` files to create the final Rmd report.

 ## About the Project